ulrich-hansen/desktop-theme-kit/readme.markdown

 ### Use your own pictures

-You can easily add your own theme.
-Only three pictures are needed:
+To add your own theme, create three pictures:

-* A login picture (used by GDM3, KDM, Ksplash, slim, lightdm, 	grub theme and plymouth).
-The picture should be **1920x1080px**.
-The file should be named **login.png**.
+* **login.png**, 1920x1080px, for GDM3, KDM, Ksplash, slim, lightdm, 	grub theme and plymouth.

-* A wallpaper (used by Gnome, KDE, XFCE).
-The preferred size is also **1920x1080px**.
-Please name the file **wallpaper.png**.
+* **wallpaper.png**, 1920x1080px, for Gnome, KDE, XFCE.

-* And the classic Grub bootscreen picture.
-The size should be **640x480px**.
-The file should be named **grub.png**
+* **grub.png**, 640x480px, for the classic Grub bootmenu.

-At the moment only pictures in **PNG** format are recognized.

-Now put these three pictures in a folder and give the folder an appropriate name.
-Then become root and copy the folder to:
+Please put these three pictures in a folder and give the folder an appropriate name.
+Then become root to copy it to its proper location.

-`/usr/share/images/desktop-themes/* `
+`cp -R folder /usr/share/images/desktop-themes`

 As last step, please run as root: